softeng-feup/open-cx-mr-simba/README.md

 It was tested, with the help of the custom JSON file, the adding and removing of session to a schedule, doing all the navigation from the main screen to the sessions screen, adding the session, verifying if the session is visible in the schedule screen, and returning to the main screen in order to check the number of activities for that day, displayed in the calender icon.
 (Again, all of this is done automatically using Gherkin).

 ### [acrescentar imagem dos testes a passar]

+#### Display and selection of a featured speaker for a certain day

+We also implemented a test case to verify if the display of the featured speakers was working correctly, tapping the speaker's profile icon in the main menu and checking if the app had navigated to his profile page.

+### [acrescentar imagem dos testes a passar]

 ### [acrescentar parte do unit testing, quando for feita]